top of page

 • Addressing hip and pelvic mechanics

-• Improving ankle mobility
+• Improving ankle and foot mobility

 • Reducing fascial tension around the thigh and knee